jdh2021/react-redux-sagas/INSTRUCTIONS.md

 The edit page should have the buttons:

-- [X] `Back` button, which should bring the user to the Details Page
+- [X] `Cancel` button, which should bring the user to the Details Page
 - [X] `Save` button, which should update the title and description in the database and bring the user to the Details Page

 ### Other Ideas